 The most common causes of car accidents in Australia

-Car accidents in Australia are on the increase.
-Here, we look at the most common causes and offer some practical advice on how you can stay safe on the roads – all year round.
+Car accidents happen – so what are some of the common causes, and how can you stay safe on the roads all year round?

 According to Jerome Carslake, Manager, National Road Safety Partnership Program (NRSPP), the most common causes of road fatalities and car accidents occasioning serious harm are: fatigue, speed, distraction (including mobile phones), and alcohol or drugs.